Shoya-baba/BGM-Web-Application/README.md

-# Getting Started with Create React App
+# Let's heal together !! & Let's sleep now!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This web app was made for lounging

 ## 目次